romainmarcoux/romainmarcoux/README.md

 👨‍💼 My profile: engineer, 15 years of experience in IT, the last 11 of which in IT security, solid expertise both functional and technical, rigorous, motivated, with a great capacity for adaptation and 'a very good relationship
 🏛️ My types of clients: more than 270 companies of all types: from SMEs to large accounts (multinationals, OSEs, OIVs, etc.), from local authorities to ministries.

-📞📧 For all your cybersecurity needs, contact me via LinkedIn ([my profile](https://linkedin.com/in/romainmarcoux/))
+📞📧 For all your cybersecurity needs, contact me via LinkedIn: [my profile](https://linkedin.com/in/romainmarcoux/)